 Few pet-friendly national parks offer more opportunities to take a hike with your pooch than Acadia National Park.
 Spanning several islands along the rugged Maine coast, Acadia National Park features 100 miles of pet-friendly hiking trails and 45 miles of carriage roads where leashed pets are welcome.
-Dogs are also permitted at the Blackwoods and Seawall campgrounds and at off-leash area adjacent to the park at Little Long Pond.
+Dogs are also permitted at the Blackwoods, Seawall, and Schoodic Woods campgrounds, and on Isle au Haut for day hiking.

 Yosemite National Park

 Pet visitors to Yosemite National Park can enjoy walks along fully paved roads, sidewalks, and bicycle paths (except those signed as not allowing pets), as well as visits to developed areas and campgrounds (except walk-in campgrounds).
 Leashed pets are also allowed on the Wawona Meadow Loop trail, an easy-going 3.5-mile trail where you can spot wildflowers blooming in the spring months.

 Yosemite is home to hundreds of bears, so it's important to remember that pet food is also bear food.
 Make sure to pack and store your pet food as if it were human food to ensure that you don't have an uninvited furry friend joining your trip.